Skip to content

 Answer: An octagon.

-Why it works in the car: Yes, it repeats the warmup if you played all sections.
-With kids, repetition helps.
+Host note: Yes, this repeats the warmup if you ran all the sections.
+With kids, the repeat is a feature.

 54. What fruit name is also a traffic-cone color?
 (Easy)